 Search engine phishing is a relatively new phishing technique that involves the fraudster creating a legitimate-looking website that features in search engine rankings - often in the 'shopping' section of a search query.

-Installing automatic anti-phishing filters can help to prevent around a quarter of phishing emails from reaching employees but adequate cyber security training is essential to protect your business.
+Installing automatic anti-phishing filters can help to prevent around a quarter of phishing emails from reaching employees, but adequate cybersecurity training is essential to protect your business.

-The award-winning phishing simulations developed by Bob’s Business help employees to understand exactly what type of emails and communications are a risk to the business.
 Phishing awareness training empowers your team to take the best course of action to stop your company from falling victim to phishing fraudsters.

-Find out more about how Bob's phishing simulation training can protect your business.
+Learn more about how Bob's phishing simulation training can protect your business.